-When 3 male New Zealand White rabbits were patch tested with 0.5 g of Capryloyl Salicylic Acid trade, skin irritation was not observed.
-In addition to these results, skin irritation was reported in other types of toxicity tests.
+When 3 male New Zealand White rabbits were patch tested with 0.5 g of Capryloyl Salicylic Acid, skin irritation was not observed.
+However, skin irritation was reported in other types of toxicity tests.
 In a short-term dermal toxicity study, daily (for 10 days) applications of Capryloyl Salicylic Acid (in PEG-6) at a concentration of 5% caused very slight erythema and edema in a group of 5 female rats of the Crl:CD(SD)BR (VAF plus) strain.
+Scabbing was observed in all 5 rats at necropsy.
+Very slight erythema was observed in 2 animals and well-defined erythema in 1, and very slight edema was observed in 2 or 4 animals.

 In a developmental toxicity study, Capryloyl Salicylic Acid (in PEG-6) was applied to the backs of pregnant female Sprague-Dawley rats (2 groups of 24) at doses of 40 mg/kg/day and 100 mg/kg/day, respectively, on gestation days 6 to 15.
 Erythema and eschar formation, dose-related in severity, were observed (number of animals not stated).